Free New Jersey Records Search (Warrants, Arrests, Inmates)

 New Jersey Court Records & Cases

-• The Municipal Courts handle mild civil and criminal cases like those involving bad checks, traffic violations, and minor assault.
+• The Municipal Courts — handle mild civil and criminal cases like those involving bad checks, traffic violations, and minor assaults.

-Where Can I Search New Jersey Court Cases & Records?
+Where To Search New Jersey Court Cases & Records

 Whether someone needs a case or record of themselves or another person, the New Jersey Courts offer both electronic and hardcopy versions of what they’re looking for.
 For instance, an individual can choose from the list of county courts to inquire about retrieving public or confidential records.